Exponential Resolution Lower Bounds for Weak Pigeonhole Principle and Perfect Matching Formulas over Sparse Graphs

 The proof of the above lemma is based on a sort of reduction to the $\GFPHP$ case.
 The idea, due to Razborov \cite{Razborov04ResolutionLowerBoundsPM}, is to first pick a partition of the vertices of $G$ that looks random to every clause in the refutation and then simulate the $\GFPHP$ lower bound on this partition.
 In our setting, however, this process gets quite involved.
 Already implementing the partition idea of Razborov is non-trivial: for a fixed clause $C$ some vertices that are \light may be \sheavy with respect to the partition, and we do not have an upper bound on the \pseudowidth any longer.
 The insight needed to solve this issue is to show that by expansion there are not too many such vertices per clause, and then adapt the closure definition to take these vertices into account.

-Another issue we run into is that the span argument from \refsec{sec:GFPHP} cannot be applied to all the vertices in the graph.
+Another issue we run into is that the span argument from \refsec{sec:GFPHP} cannot be applied to all the vertices in the graph since vertices in $\Vr$ are not guaranteed to be expanding.
 Instead, for the vertices in $\Vr$, we need to resort to the span argument from \cite{Razborov03ResolutionLowerBoundsWFPHP}.
-Moreover, vertices in the neighbourhood of $\diffclosure$ (as defined in the proof of \reflem{lem:fphp_span}) may already be matched and we are hence unable to attain enough matchings.
-Our solution is to consider a ``lazy'' edge removal procedure from the original matching, which with a careful analysis can be shown to circumvent the problem---see \refsec{sec:onto_lower_bound} for details.
+Moreover, vertices in the neighbourhood of $\diffclosure$ (as defined in the proof of \reflem{lem:fphp_span}) may already be matched, and we are hence unable to attain enough matchings.
+Our solution is to consider a ``lazy'' edge removal procedure from the original matching, which with a careful analysis can be shown to circumvent the problem\ifthenelse{\boolean{false}}{.
+We refer to the full-length version of this paper for the proof of \reflem{lem:onto_lower_bound}. }{---see \refsec{sec:onto_lower_bound} for details.}

-\squeezesubsection{Formal Statements of Perfect Matching Formula Lower Bounds} Let us state our lower bounds for the perfect matching formulas and defer the proof of \reflem{lem:onto_lower_bound} to Section~\ref{sec:onto_lower_bound}.